yaqwsx/KiKit/doc/installation.md

 First, install [Docker](https://www.docker.com/).
 The installation procedure varies by the platform, so Google up a recent guide for your platform.

-Then, pull the KiKit container via issuing the following command:
+Then, pull the KiKit container via issuing one of the following commands:

 ```
+docker pull yaqwsx/kikit:latest # Pull latest stable version
-docker pull yaqwsx/kikit
+docker pull yaqwsx/kikit:v0.7   # Pull image with a concrete release
+docker pull yaqwsx/kikit:nighly # Pull upstream version of KiKit - content of the master branch
 ```

 To run KiKit commands for files in the current working directory issue the